PeARSearch/readthedocs/docs/source/usage.rst

     mkdir -p ${PEARS_DIR_2}/data
     # You can also copy this file from your existing pod directory for ease of editing
     wget https://raw.githubusercontent.com/PeARSearch/PeARS-federated/nvn/add-deploy-files/deployment/.env-template -O ${PEARS_DIR_2}/.env

-    ```
-* Change the environment details in the `.env` file:
+Change the environment details in the `.env` file:

 .. code-block:: bash

     vim ${PEARS_DIR_2}/.env

-    * Update the docker-compose to also bring up the second pod
+Update the docker-compose to also bring up the second instance.
 If you open your `docker-compose.yaml` file in the server at this point, you will find something like this:

 .. code-block:: bash